derbyjs/derby/index.md

 ## Stylesheets

 Derby uses **[Stylus](http://learnboost.github.com/stylus/)** to automatically compile and includes styles for each page.
-Like [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/), Stylus extends CSS with variables, mixins, functions, and other awesome features.
+Stylus extends CSS with variables, mixins, functions, and other awesome features.
 It supports CSS style syntax interchangeably with a minimal whitespace based syntax.

 Derby also includes **[Nib](http://visionmedia.github.com/nib/)**, which adds a number of convenient CSS3 mixins to Stylus.
 Nib takes care of adding vendor prefixes, makes CSS gradients *much* easier, and has bunch of other useful features.